Here are some facts about eBay that many won’t understand or have experienced, however, there are many that have!

 Way back in the late 1990’s I traded part-time in ceramics at antique fairs (Torquayware specifically) this was my other passion besides my trade and I collected these wares for a number of years.
-I eventually traded on eBay where the there was a crowd and times were good for a while, that is until a wider range of people with less or no knowledge in the subject started to join in on the action.
+I eventually traded on eBay where there was a crowd and times were good for a while, that is until a wider range of people with less or no knowledge in the subject started to join in on the action.
 This is where the problems started for collectors, dealers were suddenly competing with the general public who had no vested interest and collectors often fell foul of their antics, prices dropped and they never recovered to their previous heights.

 So where did the good buyers go?
 Many found other avenues and market places but many fell out of love with their collections due to them becoming worth a fraction of what they paid for them.

 EBay rose is popularity a few years ago mainly due to the antique market where dealers selling ceramics and smalls found it as an alternative from selling directly through antique fairs.
 There was a boom before the bust where certain types of wares (usually under 2kg for low postage charges).
 That’s why used tools never caught on in the early days but with couriers who suddenly provided good affordable shipping rates for heavier goods other areas of eCommerce opened up.

 Did eBay care?
 Not by the evidence of the past, they win regardless of the price, their model is designed to undermine prices whilst still charging their same listing and commission fees.

 If you think lower prices are good here is something to consider, it’s the old adage ‘you only get what you pay for’.
 Once an industry is undermined it becomes neglected especially when it’s no longer viable.
 As collectors buy cheaper antique tools this depreciates the value in their own tool collections and soon what once an enjoyable pass time becomes a non-investment.